OJWatson/ojwatson.co.uk/content/authors/ojwatson/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: |
-  I’m a Lecturer and Imperial College Research Fellow, supported by an Eric and Wendy Schmidt AI in Science Fellowship, at Imperial College London — based within Imperial’s AI Initiative (I-X) and the MRC Centre for Global Infectious Disease Analysis.
+  I’m a Lecturer and Imperial College Research Fellow, supported by an Eric and Wendy Schmidt AI in Science Fellowship, at Imperial College London — based within Imperial’s AI Initiative, I-X, and the MRC Centre for Global Infectious Disease Analysis.

   I build open, reproducible tools at the intersection of infectious disease modelling, mortality estimation, and AI for public health — supporting decision-making and improving data equity.
 Recent applications include malaria and COVID-19.